Is Zoom Video Communications Inc. (ZM) a Keeper?

 ZM’s Market Performance

-ZM stocks went down by -7.81% for the week, with a monthly jump of 1.74% and a quarterly performance of -27.93%, while its annual performance rate touched -37.47%.
-The volatility ratio for the week stands at 3.89% while the volatility levels for the past 30 days are set at 3.11% for Zoom Video Communications Inc..
-The simple moving average for the period of the last 20 days is -5.49% for ZM stocks with a simple moving average of -22.59% for the last 200 days.
+ZM stocks went up by 1.47% for the week, with a monthly drop of -0.98% and a quarterly performance of -23.68%, while its annual performance rate touched -34.66%.
+The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 3.37% for Zoom Video Communications Inc..
+The simple moving average for the period of the last 20 days is -2.78% for ZM stocks with a simple moving average of -20.43% for the last 200 days.

 Analysts’ Opinion of ZM